 A clumsy parachutist landing in a tree discovers a corpse covered in silk cocoon webs.
 It's identified as pseudo-scientific author and adventurer Sutton.
 He married Marina Tovah, whom he met on expedition in Chechenya, from where he brought Sapiens and Neanderthal bones found on a single site.
 Her excessively competitive attitude, marked by Sweets as an educational risk for Christine, hinders Dr. Clark Edison's examination, putting Hodgins in the middle.
 Booth looks for the Sutton's problems with violent in-laws, publisher and eccentric Texan expedition sponsor.
-Written by

 Did You Know?